muzammilar/examples-go/ip-firewall-reloader/README.md

-# Multi-Reader Single-Writer Performance Benchmarks
+# IP Firewall Reloader / Multi-Reader Single-Writer Performance Benchmarks
 This example also provides the performance benchmarks for different mechanisms to notify the readers about update of a variables storing some data (atomic pointers for the variables, atomic pointers for the version numbers, contexts with cancelations, mutexes).

 The *primary* reason for this example is to benchmark the performance difference of the approaches considered from the reader's perspective (and not the writer/reloader/updater perspective).